 ARI'S SAFETY PATENTS CAN SAVE LIVES

 ARIhas developed, and is expanding, a strong IP position in autonomous highway safety.
-Currently, we have 7 issued Patents, and further intellectual property in progress, including applications before the USPTO for life-saving harm avoidance strategies, including novel V2X strategies and algorithms.
+Currently, we have 7 issued Patents, and further intellectual property in progress, with a number of applications before the USPTO for life-saving harm avoidance strategies, including novel V2X strategies and algorithms.

 ISSUED UNITED STATES PATENTS and PUBLISHED APPLICATIONS (click number to see the full document or click here to download the zip file of Patents & Publications as of 8/01/22):

 V2X and Vehicle Localization by Local Map Exchange in 5G/6G - May 19, 2022

 Vehicles in traffic can avoid accidents by coordinated avoidance, but this requires that they know which vehicle has which wireless address.
 In this patent, each vehicle prepares a small map fragment by measuring angles between each pair of the surrounding cars.
 They exchange the geometrical data, and then one of them "merges" the fragments to create a full traffic map.

 Result: EACH VEHICLE KNOWS WHERE EACH OTHER VEHICLE IS POSITIONED.

 Vehicle Connectivity, V2X Communication, and 5G/6G Sidelink Messaging - May 12, 2022